A step-by-step introduction to crafting a great narrative

 The current model of the theory emphasizes Dynamic Pairs of conflict over anything else—meaning Throughlines, Problems, and Solutions, and more connected story points—sit across from each other in a diagonal relationship.
 When it comes to aligning Domains with Throughline perspectives, this dynamic creates two key relationships:

-The same relationship between Main Character and Influence Character Throughlines exists in How to Train Your Dragon.
+The same relationship between Main Character and Obstacle Character Throughlines exists in How to Train Your Dragon.
 Hiccup is a Viking stuck in the body of a wimpy 98 lb.
 Weakling, his father Stoick is a Viking stuck fighting for old and weak ideas.
 Both alike in their relative weakness of position, both different in how that weakness plays out through conflict.

-Maintaining that diagonal relationship with the Overall Story Throughline places the Relationship Story Throughlines of these two stories in the Domain of Manners of Thinking.
+Maintaining that diagonal relationship with the Objective Story Throughline places the Relationship Story Throughlines of these two stories in the Domain of Manners of Thinking.
 Father and son hash it out over an incredible shift in power while mentor and mentee hash it out over living in the moment and being one with the Force–both finding conflict within the inner realm.

 The friendship between Steve and Tony (Captain America and Iron Man, respectively) splinters from the inside.
-The internal dysfunction between them mimics the external dysfunction between the opposite sides found in the Overall Story Throughline.
+The internal dysfunction between them mimics the external dysfunction between the opposite sides found in the Objective Story Throughline.
 The attempts to manipulate one another to think differently find a relation in the attempts to physically force everyone to work differently.

-A similarly balanced relationship exists between the Main Character and Influence Character Throughlines.
+A similarly balanced relationship exists between the Main Character and Obstacle Character Throughlines.
 Tony is the man responsible for creating the robot that killed so many lives.
 Captain America is the man responsible for standing up for what is right during tumultuous times.
 Both stuck with labels they can’t escape; one finding inequity in the external, the other through the internal manifestation of that label.

 Gaining a comprehensive understanding of the various Throughlines, one begins to derive a sense of what it feels like to write a whole story.
 Contrarily, one can skip over one or two of the Throughlines, or shift context to different points-of-view, and start to appreciate what it feels like when a story lacks clarity.
 Balancing all four Throughline perspectives at once guarantees that feeling of completeness.